dailybruin/the-stack/_posts/2017-1-31-nba-players.md

 ### Where does Lonzo rank?

 This year's revitalized UCLA basketball showcases at least 2 players expected to be selected in the NBA draft: **Lonzo Ball, expected second pick;** **T.J.
-Leaf, expected 20th to 22nd pick;** , and possibly a third player in **Ike Anigbogu.**
+Leaf, expected 20th to 22nd pick;** and possibly a third player in **Ike Anigbogu.**

 Of the three, Ball is the most likely to someday sit on the pedestal of UCLA greats.
 While forecasting the trajectory of any NBA prospect is not a trivial task, examining the career of a similar player may proffer some guidance.

-#### College stats of Lonzo Ball vs. Jason Kidd
+#### College stats of Lonzo Ball (UCLA) vs. Jason Kidd (Cal)
 <div id='bar-chart'></div>
 <br>

 > Ball's statistics are up to date as of Jan.
 29, 2017.
-Kidd's statistics are an average of his 2-year college career.
+Kidd's statistics are an average of his 2-year college career at Cal.

 <br>